button

 Unless you really want to walk those nineteen miles back out to the highway, you might consider taking another route back out, such as the Bogachiel, Soleduck, or Barnes Creek.

 You could reach the Hoh either by the North Route or the South Route listed next chapter.
-If by North, you could sign in at either Port Angeles or Forks.
+If by North, you could sign in either on line or at the ONP headquarters in Port Angeles.
 By the South, you’d have to register for your visit at the Hoh Ranger Station at the trailhead.
 If you don’t manage to cadge a ride in time to reach trailhead by closing time, camp at the campground and register the following morning before starting up the trail.
 By the South Route, you’d reach the Hoh River Road about an hour (that’s two or three miles) earlier.

 Other options:

 B - Deer Park, D - Elwha River (Closure of the Elwha Road does not affect access to this site.
-Trailhead at Whiskey Bend is still open), South Fork Hoh River, G - Sol Duc, M - Queets River
+Trailhead at Whiskey Bend is still open), South Fork Hoh River, G - Sol Duc

-Seattle to Olympics (North Route) – Monday through Friday only
+Seattle to Olympics West – Monday through Friday only

 Seattle Ferry to Bainbridge Is. leaves Coleman Dock @ 6:10 AM arr.
 Bainbridge Island @ 6:45 AM